dnutiu/NucuLabsDev/content/projects.md

 **Story**:

-This project acts as an integration bridge between [Loki](https://grafana.com/oss/loki/) and [Apache Kafka](https://kafka.apache.org/).
+Acts as an integration bridge between [Loki](https://grafana.com/oss/loki/) and [Apache Kafka](https://kafka.apache.org/).

 We needed to move data from Apache Kafka into Loki, and this project streams the data from Kafka to Loki.

 Once deployed, it will consume JSON data from a Kafka topic, flatten it and insert it into Loki.

+If you're looking to do this in production I would recommend using [Vector.dev](https://vector.dev/) instead.

 **Tech Stack**: Go, Docker, Kubernetes, Loki, Apache Kafka